-Like a doctor who has a terrible bedside manner, some don’t get grieving over the passing of your dog.
-Do yourself a favor.
-Don’t listen to those people.
-Feel the way you need to feel when your dog passes.
-And while you’re doing that, know that no two people grieve the same way.
-Grief is a personal experience with no rules or limits, so, however you grieve or however long you grieve is okay.
-I feel grief, lots of grief when any of the Woody’s Place resident dogs pass.
+Like a doctor who lakes empathy, some don’t get grieving over the passing of a beloved fur friend.
+To that I say, do yourself a favor, and don’t listen to those people.
+But rather, feel the way you need to feel when your fur friend passes, and take as much time as you need.
+Grief is a personal experience with no rules or limits, so, however you grieve or however long you grieve, is okay.
+I feel grief, lots of grief when any of the Woody’s Place residents pass away.
 I cry till my head hurts.
 I can’t talk with anyone for a while, eat, or even remember to drink water.
-I want to curl up in a ball on the floor with the other dogs and curse the universe for taking away something that meant so much to me.
+I just want to curl up in a ball on the floor with the other dogs and curse the universe for taking away something that meant so much to me.
 Admittedly, that’s a pretty ugly picture.
-And it’s worse if I have to decide to have a Woody’s Place resident dog euthanized.
-Then I’m just downright inconsolable for some time, even though I know it’s the best possible outcome for the dog.
+And it’s only compounded if I have to make the decision to have a Woody’s Place resident euthanized.
+Then I’m just downright inconsolable for some time, even though I know it’s the best possible outcome for the resident.
 The truth is.
 I can’t be an “ice princess,” like others I’ve witnessed, and I don’t want to be.
 I have feelings.
 Real feelings that need to be expressed so I can move on and help other senior German Shepherds in need.
 Having to euthanize a Woody’s Place resident dog is classic anticipatory grief.
-It’s “the knowing” grief is coming and the grief over the guilt of euthanizing.
-It’s the worst part of sanctuary life and, in my experience, something you can’t prepare for, try as you might.
-Well, you can, to a certain degree.
-For instance, if you know you will need support, make sure a loved one is with you when the time comes, but you can’t really prepare for the coming emotions.
+It’s “the knowing” grief is coming and there is no way around it.
+It’s the worst part of sanctuary life and, in my experience, it's something you can’t prepare for, try as you might.

-Then there’s tragic death and grief.
-A tragic death can cause intense grief.
+Then there’s grief over a tragic death.
+As if anticipatory grief wasn't bad enough, tragic death can cause intense grief because it comes on so suddenly.
 We have experienced this with our resident cats here at the sanctuary.
-One of my favorites was only about two years old when I found him dead in our driveway.
-I don’t know if he was poisoned or what, but I was shocked.
-He was unexpectedly ripped away from us, leaving us no time to anticipate his coming departure from this earth.
-In instances like this, not only are you suddenly flooded with feelings of grief but also shock and despair too.
+One of my cats was only about two years old when I found him dead in our driveway.
+I don’t know if he was poisoned or what, but I was shocked to find him out of the blue, dead.
+He has unexpectedly ripped away